 The Second Language Requirement at UA Little Rock

 Different majors have unique second language requirements.
-Check with your adviser if you are not sure whether you have a language requirement or to confirm what your requirement looks like.
+Check with your advisor if you are not sure whether you have a language requirement or to confirm what your requirement looks like.
 Then choose the option below that is best for you.

 Options for completing the second language requirement

-- CAPE Test.
-If you studied a second language in high school, or if you have some prior knowledge, you should take a placement test before enrolling in a language course at UALR.
+- WebCAPE Test.
+If you studied a second language in high school, or if you have some prior knowledge, you should take a placement test before enrolling in a language course at UA Little Rock.
 The test is free and your score is available immediately.
-CAPE (Computer Adaptive Placement Exam) tests your vocabulary, reading, comprehension, and grammar knowledge.
+WebCAPE (Computer Adaptive Placement Exam) tests your vocabulary, reading, comprehension, and grammar knowledge.
 There is no listening or speaking section.
 You may take the test only once.
-The CAPE test is administered by the Office of Testing Services.
+The CAPE test is administered through the Office of Testing Services.
 To register to take the WebCAPE test for Spanish or French, please visit Testing Services Exam Registration or contact the Director of Testing Service at firstname.lastname@example.org to be sent a link.

-|If your CAPE score is:||You should enroll in this level:|
+|If your Spanish WebCAPE score is:||You should enroll in:|

-|If your French CAPE score is:||You should enroll in this level:|
+|If your French WebCAPE score is:||You should enroll in:|

-- Testing out with CAPE.
-If you place into 2312 or higher, you may have demonstrated the proficiency needed to meet your program’s second language proficiency requirement!
-Consult with your adviser.
+- Testing out with WebCAPE.
+If you place higher than 2311, you may have demonstrated the proficiency needed to meet your program’s second language proficiency requirement!
+Consult with your advisor.
 If you wish to obtain retroactive credit for the courses skipped, you must take the course you placed into and earn an A or B, as explained below.